Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Privacy preservation evaluation

-\begin{rem}[Examples of privacy preserving graph topologies]{\rm Cyclic bipartite undirected graphs, 4-regular ring lattice undirected graphs with $N>5$, planar stacked prism graphs, directed ring graphs, and any biconnected undirected graph that does not contain a cycle with 3 edges are examples of graph topologies for which the privacy of every agent is preserved with respect to any internal malicious agent (see~\cite{CRR-RJW:05} for the formal definition of these graph topologies).
-This is because for every malicious agent $i$ in the network, every $ j \in \mathcal{N}_{\textup{out}}^i$ has a neighbor $k \in \mathcal{N}_{\textup{out}}^j$ such that $ k \not\in \mathcal{N}_{\textup{out}}^i$ (recall Theorem~\ref{thm::main_alpha_beta_known}).
-Some examples of these privacy-preserving topologies are shown in Fig.~\ref{Fig::private_graphs}. } \boxend\end{rem}
+\begin{rem}[Privacy preserving graph topologies]{\rm There are several classes of undirected graphs for which any two agents on the graph have an exclusive neighbor with respect to the other.
+Thus, by Theorem~\ref{thm::main_alpha_beta_known} privacy of all the agents is preserved from any internal eavesdropper when they implement algorithm~\eqref{eq::consensus-modified}.
+Examples include cyclic bipartite undirected graphs, 4-regular ring lattice undirected graphs with $N>5$, planar stacked prism graphs, directed ring graphs, and any biconnected undirected graph that does not contain a cycle with $3$ edges (see~\cite{CRR-RJW:05} for the formal definition of these graph topologies).
+Some examples of these privacy-preserving topologies are shown in Fig.~\ref{Fig::private_graphs}.
+Theorem~\ref{thm::main_alpha_beta_known} also presents an opportunity to make agents private with respect to a particular or all the other agents by rewiring the graph so that the conditions of the theorem are satisfied.
+The idea of rewiring the graph to induce privacy preservation has been explored in the literature~\cite{DIR-RAF-KML:19,YX-Zl:20,SZ-TOT-MAD:20,ILDR-RAF-KML:20}.
+However, in practice, rewiring may be infeasible or costly. } \boxend\end{rem}

 Next, we show that even though agent $1$ cannot obtain the initial condition of the individual agents in $\VV_{k,2}^{\underline{1}}\neq\{\}$ and $\VV_{k,3}^{\underline{1}}$, $k\in\{1,\cdots\bar{n}^1\}$, it can obtain the average of the initial conditions of those agents.
 Without loss of generality, we demonstrate our results for $k=1$.